Lugor/lugor.github.io-src/content/list-moved.rst

 To subscribe to the new list, please see `the list information page <https://ssl.rd1.net/mail-man/listinfo/lugor>`_.

-Thanks are due Paul for perservering all these years in keeping the old lists running and for gracefully bowing out from that work, and to Ralph for stepping up to offer hosting and administration for the new list.
+Thanks are due Paul for persevering all these years in keeping the old lists running and for gracefully bowing out from that work, and to Ralph for stepping up to offer hosting and administration for the new list.